Do I Need a Lawyer To Write a Durable Power of Attorney?

-The process of creating a legal document can be a daunting task, particularly when it involves matters of life and death.
-That's why many people turn to estate planning lawyers for help.
+Creating a legal document can be daunting, particularly when it involves life and death.
+Many people turn to estate planning lawyers for help with estate planning documents.

-An experienced local estate planning attorney has handled hundreds of these documents and seen a wide range of situations where a power of attorney was needed.
+An experienced local estate planning attorney has handled hundreds of these documents.
+They've seen many situations where a power of attorney is of use.
 They can offer practical legal advice.

 Can I DIY My Durable Power of Attorney?

-If you suffered a serious injury leaving you in a coma, for example, a financial power of attorney would allow someone to handle your financial affairs.
-A healthcare power of attorney would allow a loved one to make crucial health care decisions, such as life support.
+If you suffered a serious injury leaving you in a coma, a financial power of attorney would allow someone to handle your financial affairs.
+A health care power of attorney would allow a loved one to make crucial health care decisions, such as life support.

 Types of Powers of Attorney

-A durable power of attorney is not time-limited, although it may be purpose limited.
-For example, it may be limited to allowing the person holding the power of attorney to make financial decisions or medical decisions.
+A durable power of attorney can be flexible.
+But it may be purpose limited.
+For example, it may be limited to allowing the person holding a power of attorney to make financial or medical decisions.

-A non-durable power of attorney is limited to a specific time and purpose.
-For example, you could give someone limited power of attorney in order to sign a legal document for you in a real estate transaction in another state.
+A nondurable power of attorney is limited to a specific time and purpose.
+For example, you could give someone limited power of attorney to sign a legal document for you.
+This might be useful in a real estate transaction in another state.
 Once that task is complete, the power of attorney ends.

 Using POAs for Trips Out of the Country

-For example, you could draw up a non-durable financial power of attorney to allow someone to make financial decisions for your small business while you are out of the country.
-The power of attorney could be in force for a specific amount of time.
+Suppose you take an extended trip abroad.
+In your absence, you could draw up a nondurable financial power of attorney to allow someone to make financial decisions for your small business.

 Using POAs for Life Events

-You can also design your durable power of attorney to “spring into action" only when certain criteria are met.
+You can also design your durable power of attorney to "spring into action" only when meeting specific criteria.
 For example, a springing power of attorney may only be operational if you are declared incapacitated or incompetent.